privong/CarcassonneScore/README.md

 ## Usage

-Before your first game you will need to initalize the sqlite database:
+Before your first game you will need to initialize the sqlite database:

 ```
 $ python create_database.py